Breaking a Lease in Miami, Florida – Know the Laws

 Landlord Harassment

-Landlord harassment, which compromises a tenant’s right to a peaceful living environment, encompasses various intrusive behaviors such as unwarranted visits, and constant and unnecessary communication.
-As a responsible landlord, respecting tenant’s right to privacy is paramount.
+Harassment, which compromises a tenant’s right to a peaceful living environment, encompasses various intrusive behaviors such as unwarranted visits, and constant and unnecessary communication.
+As a responsible Florida landlord, respecting the tenant’s right to privacy is paramount.

-Landlord harassment should be understood as any actions that infringe on a tenant’s right to peaceful enjoyment of their home which can include discriminatory housing practies.
+Harassment by a Florida landlord should be understood as any actions that infringe on a tenant’s right to peaceful enjoyment of their home which can include discriminatory housing practices.
 Emphasizing positive landlord practices in addressing habitability and harassment issues reinforces the commitment to providing safe and comfortable living spaces for the tenant.

 Bottom Line